 If you’d like to include a contract terms section, but would prefer full control over the language included, use the “Convert terms to editable text” button.

 Before you send the proposal to your client, make sure to sign it.
 You can do this right in the editor, using the “Sign” button in the signatures section.

 Once you’ve signed, it’s ready to send!
 Use the "Share" button in the top right corner to email a link to the contract to your potential client.

 You’ll be asked to finalize the proposal before you send it; click the "Finalize" button if it’s ready to go.
-You can choose to print or download, copy a link to send to the client manually, or send it through a Hectic email.
+You can choose to print or download, copy a link to send to the client manually, or send it through a Moxie email.
 If you’ve set a default contact for the client, their email will populate automatically.
 If not, you can use the dropdown in the "To" field to select the correct email or add a new contact.

 Comments and edits on proposals